 The base 235 cubic inch “Blue Flame” inline-six produced 145 horsepower, while the entry-level 283 V8 delivered 185 horsepower.

-Performance-oriented buyers could select the four-barrel 283 generating 230 horsepower or the cutting-edge Ram Jet fuel-injected version producing 250 horsepower.
+Performance-oriented buyers could select the four-barrel 283, generating 230 horsepower, or the cutting-edge Ram Jet fuel-injected version, producing 250 horsepower.

-Chevrolet’s revolutionary 348 “W-series” big block debuted as the lineup’s flagship, available in three configurations: base Turbo-Thrust at 250 horsepower, Super Turbo-Thrust with triple two-barrels at 280 horsepower, and the top Special Super Turbo-Thrust delivering 315 horsepower with solid lifters.
+It was available in three configurations: base Turbo-Thrust at 250 horsepower, Super Turbo-Thrust with triple two-barrels at 280 horsepower, and the Special Super Turbo-Thrust, delivering 315 horsepower with solid lifters.
 The high-performance Special Super Turbo-Thrust featured an aggressive 11.0:1 compression ratio that maximized power output for serious enthusiasts.

 Distinctive Styling and Design Elements

-The model adopted a longer, lower, and wider stance with sweeping lines culminating in signature tailfins and deeply sculptured rear fenders.
 Chevrolet introduced dual headlamps, while symmetrical triple taillights became the Impala’s distinguishing feature until 1966.

 Chrome accents adorned body contours, complemented by bright rocker moldings and dummy rear-fender scoops with faux chrome plating.

 The interior featured a competition-style steering wheel with Impala medallion, color-keyed door panels with brushed aluminum trim, and luxurious two-tone appointments that reinforced the model’s premium positioning.
-The distinctive six taillight design became so influential in automotive styling that it established a signature look that would define the Impala’s identity for nearly a decade.

 Advanced Chassis and Suspension Technology